Meats and Sausages

 Liver Sausages

-Liver sausages are quite easy to make and they taste delicious.
-Although they require an additional processing step (meat pre-cooking), all labor is done within boundaries of the kitchen and that makes it easy and enjoyable.
-In most cases the smoking process is eliminated altogether and there is no need to go outside to check on smoke.
+Liver sausages are quite easy to make, and they taste delicious.
+Although they require an additional processing step, such as meat pre-cooking, all labor is done within the kitchen's boundaries of the kitchen making it easy and enjoyable.
+In most cases, the smoking process is eliminated.

 Liver sausages can be classified as:

-- Regular liver sausages - coarsely comminuted through 5 mm grinder plate and cooked in water.
+- Regular liver sausages - coarsely comminuted through 5 mm (1/4 inch) grinder plate and cooked in water.

-- Delicatessen type liver sausages - finely comminuted through 2 mm grinder plate and emulsified.
+- Delicatessen type liver sausages - finely comminuted through 2-3 mm (1/8 inch) grinder plate and emulsified.

-- Pâtés - liver sausages which are not stuffed, but placed in molds and baked or cooked in water.
-Molds are often lined with pastry and pâtés are covered with decorations and gelatin.
+- Pâtés - liver sausages that are not stuffed but placed in molds and baked or cooked in water.
+Molds are often lined with pastry, and pâtés are covered with decorations and gelatin.

 Composition of a Liver Sausage

-Liver is an organ that works hard by filtering blood and as an animal grows older, the liver becomes darker and might develop a slightly bitter taste.
+The liver is an organ that works hard by filtering blood a,nd as an animal grows older, the liver becomes darker and might develop a slightly bitter taste.
 Think of it as it were a filter that would become dirtier in time, the difference is that not the dust, but atoms of heavier materials like iron or copper will accumulate in time within its structure.

 Calf is slaughtered at the age of 4 months, a pig at 6 months, but a cow may live a few years.
-Because it is older the cow’s liver or blood are of much deeper color and will induce a darker color to a finished sausage.
-On the other hand veal, pork or poultry liver will make a sausage lighter and will make it taste better.
-This does not mean that you can not use beef liver at all and up to 25% of beef liver may be mixed with other livers without compromising the final taste.
-As the name implies a liver is an essential ingredient in the recipe but which one is the best?
+Because it is older, the cow’s liver or blood is of darker and will induce a darker color to a finished sausage.
+On the other hand, veal, pork, or poultry liver will make a sausage lighter and will make it taste better.
+This does not mean that you can not use beef liver, and up to 25% of beef liver may be mixed with other livers without compromising the final taste.
+As the name implies, a liver is an essential ingredient in the recipe, but which one is the best?

 Liver source | Description |